 Our Education Programmes succeed due to the wonderful support of primary and post primary schools around the country.
 We have a network of matched schools all over Ireland and many have been with their local companies beyond ten year milestones.
 It is our aim to create mutually beneficial relationships.

-Once a school is matched with a local company, a dedicated relationship manager works with both parties to ensure an efficient and impactful programme.
+Our Education Programmes are delivered to schools under the name, The Schools’ Business Partnership.
+We have two primary school initiatives and four post primary programmes.
+Once a school is matched with a local company, a dedicated BITC programme coordinator works with both parties to ensure an efficient and impactful programme.

 Below are more details on how the programmes work from a school’s perspective:

 One in ten children in Irish primary schools have serious difficulty with reading and writing – this rises to 30% in some disadvantaged schools.
 This means that 50,000 Irish children are not reaching their potential.

 Our Time to Read programme provides children in second class with reading support from a business volunteer over a 20 week programme.